Endress+Hauser Ltd celebrates its anniversary

 Celebrating 50 years of Swiss engineering in Manchester

-Measurement and automation specialist Endress+Hauser Ltd is in great shape as it prepares to celebrate its 50th anniversary on 11 November 2018.
+Measurement and automation specialist Endress+Hauser Ltd is in great shape as it celebrated its 50th anniversary on 11 November 2018.
 Now employing over 200 people, and with an estimated turnover of £46 million in 2018, the measurement and automation engineering specialist continues to break new sales records.

 From early days to now